yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/write-path.md

 ![write_path_io](/images/architecture/write_path_io.png)

-Note that the above scenario has been greatly simplified by assuming that the user application sends the write query to a random YugaByte server, which then routes the request appropriately.
-In practice, the use of the YugaByte smart client is recommended for removing the extra network hop.
+Note that the above scenario has been greatly simplified by assuming that the user application sends the write query to a random Yugabyte server, which then routes the request appropriately.
+In practice, the use of the Yugabyte smart client is recommended for removing the extra network hop.